rajannpatel/landscape-docs/en/concepts.md

 group.
 You can associate zero or more computers with each upgrade profile via tags to install packages on those computers.
 You can also associate an upgrade profile with an access group, which limits its use to only computers within the specified access group.
-You can manage upgrade profiles from the UPGRADE PROFILES link in the PROFILES choice under your account.
+You can manage upgrade profiles from the **Upgrade Profiles** link under the **Profiles** tab of the dashboard.

 ### Package profiles